ChiaraBaldini/SRE-YOLO/README.md

 When ```sr=True```, the additional SR branch is activated.
 You can also adjust the weight of the SR loss in *ultralytics/nn/task.py*.
 By default, it is set to 0.1.

 ## Authors
-Contributors names and contact info
+Contributors names and contact info.
 For inquiries related to the paper, dataset or code, please contact:
 - Chiara Baldini , [chiara.baldini@iit.it]